PFPR 2044 - Criminology in Police Foundations

 GED 9135 - Criminology

 PFP 1010 - Canadian Criminal Justice Sys

 Students are advised to retain course outlines for future use in support of applications for employment or transfer of credits

-2. Explain the elements that contribute to crime and criminal behaviour.
+3. describe crime trends and various elements that contribute to crime and criminal behaviour;

 Tests/examinations/assignments must be written/submitted at the time specified.
 Requests for adjustments to that schedule must be made before the test/exam/assignment date to the faculty member.
 Failure to do so will result in a mark of “0”, unless an illness/emergency can be proven with appropriate documentation at no cost to the College.

 The passing grade for all courses is 50%, or letter grade of P (Pass) or S (Satisfactory) unless otherwise noted below.
 The passing weighted average for promotion through each semester of a program is 60% and is a requirement to graduate.

 A student at Georgian College can appeal the following: